JemWritesCode/42-Fillit/README.md

     1-5 seconds -> 4pt
     < 1 second -> 5 pt

-Ours scores 0.00s in both cases.
+Ours scores 0.00s in both cases so we got max score on this part.

 # Team
 Jem Cope <https://github.com/Jemmeh>